Propane vs Butane vs Isobutane Gas

-When considering propane vs butane, butane (butane gas) and propane are very similar with a few notable exceptions.
+When considering propane vs butane gas, butane (butane gas) and propane (propane gas) are very similar with a few notable exceptions.

 All three gases are consider to be LPG – Liquefied Petroleum Gas.
-Butane (butane gas) and isobutane have the same chemical formula, as isobutane is isomer of butane.
+Butane (butane gas) and isobutane (isobutane gas) have the same chemical formula, as isobutane gas is isomer of butane gas.

-Propane (propane gas) is used primarily as fuel whilst butane (butane gas) and isobutane are used as propellant gases.
+Propane (propane gas) is used primarily as fuel whilst butane (butane gas) is commonly used as a fuel or propellant gas.

 First, some short summary answers:

-What is Propane – Is Propane the Same as LPG – Is LPG Propane – Liquefied Petroleum Gas vs Propane
+What is LPG – What is Propane – Is LP Gas the Same as Propane

-Propane is a flammable hydrocarbon gas liquefied under pressure.
+As stated, propane (propane gas) is a flammable hydrocarbon gas liquefied under pressure and stored in a propane tank.

-It exists as both liquid propane and gaseous propane in a propane gas bottle before the gaseous propane is released from the top.
+It exists as both liquid propane and propane gas in a propane gas bottle before the propane gas is released from the top.

 So, propane (propane gas) will continue to vaporise – turn to gas – even in colder climates, down to -42°C.